 They are also buying at a record rate.
-Last year, car sales doubled to 4.5 million from 2003.
-The number of credit cards issued to consumers rose 438 percent in a decade.
-Airplane boardings also jumped, from 33 million in 2003 to more than 56 million.
+Last year, 4.5 million cars were sold in Brazil, double the number in 2003.
+The number of credit cards issued to consumers has risen 438 percent over the past decade.
+Airplane boardings also jumped, from 33 million in 2003 to more than 56 million last year.
 That means lucrative opportunities for investors, whether they are selling washing machines, new homes or airplane tickets.